 Debt to Income Ratio

-About the qualifying ratio
+Understanding the qualifying ratio

 The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
 Recurring debt includes payments on credit cards, auto/boat loans, child support, etcetera.